TimShaw1/Wendigos-Mod/README.md

 - players hear different sounds (rare, but can happen due to lag spikes)
 - `Writing past end of buffer` unity error (you have a generated line that is too large)
 - Game crashes when joining lobby (this happens when someone joins the lobby very quickly, should be rare on non-LAN games)
+- Your PC doesn't have enough storage space for the model and voice lines
+    - Each player stores the voice cloning model (1.75GB), their sample audio (~10MB) and their own voice lines (<500KB each) locally.

 ## TODO
   - [ ] Possessed players should have their own voices.